 This can result in feeling pain in your shoulder, neck or upper back.
 When you sit at your desk, clicking and constantly dragging it can cause repetitive strain injury (RSI).

-When you are sitting at your desk, clicking and dragging constantly it can cause repetitive strain injury (RSI).
-A main reason this occurs is your mouse is either placed too low or high which forces you to outstretch your arms on a constant basis.
-It’s also a constant movement for the small muscles in your hand and fingers which will get weary after a long period of time.
+The main reason this occurs is your mouse is either placed too low or high, which forces you to outstretch your arms regularly.
+It is also a constant movement for the small muscles in your hand and fingers, which will get weary after a long time.

 Pain in the shoulder that uses the mouse

 A numb or tingling feeling in your hand or wrist